sirJiggles/designPatterns/README.md

 tldr `tsc && node dist/run.js`

 The book is a great read and I would advise it to anyone this repo just scratches the surface of the goods within.
 It is more a ref for me and a place to physically type / play with patterns.

+# Design Principles

+These are the principles we try to broadly adhere to when we are talking about design patterns.

+- Favor composition over inheritance
+- Program to an interface, not an implementation.
+- Identify the aspects of your application that vary and separate them from what stays the same
+- Strive for loosely coupled designs between objects that interact.
+- Classes should be open for extension, but closed for modification.